sythatic/Webloc-Decoder/README.md

 <div align="center">

 # `Webloc Decoder`
-#### Webloc Decoder is a simple tool for opening Safari shortcuts on Windows or for converting them to standard URL files
+#### Webloc Decoder is a simple tool for opening macOS Website Locations or `.webloc` files on Windows in the default browser.
+This package also contains a script for converting them to standard URL Internet Shortcuts or `.url` files.
 </div>

 ## How to Use